 Story: I’m impressed by the fact that this is not simply a “Ganon has returned from the dead!” scenario.
 It seems that Nintendo put a lot of thought into creating something different.
 When considering the Zelda series as a whole, you can really see that a rich storyline is beginning to develop for the world of Hyrule.

 Originality: Nintendo definitely gets marks for trying something new with this title.
 Unfortunately, I feel that their efforts fell a little flat.
 The sidescrolling play didn’t seem to fit in well, in my opinion.
-But other than that, it is pretty refreshing to see a game company not afraid to try some new things.
+But despite missing the mark a bit, it is still pretty refreshing to see a game company not afraid to try some new things.

 Soundtrack: The music is quirky and catchy, but it doesn’t hold the same aura of mystique and epicness that original game did.